-conference, the After our delegates when gathered again, the fire of our motivation to make a change was lit within minutes.
+After the conference, when our delegates gathered again, the fire of our motivation to make a change was lit within minutes.

 - Eva Herzog, Deutsche Bahn

 Inspired by the 2018 Summit in The Hague, Christin and Eva developed the idea of a Corporate Social Responsibility (CSR) week within the company - a project that did not exist at this point in time.
 As the largest railway operator in Europe, Deutsche Bahn carries a huge responsibility for society.
 The goal of the CSR week is to transfer this responsibility directly to social and sustainable initiatives across Germany.